enysojkova/Eny-S/README.md

 ## 💁🏻‍♀️ let me tell you a little more about myself:
 - I'm currently studying and working towards becoming a proffesional brand designer
-- at the moment I'm based in the Czech Republic, but I'm very open to online and remote work connections
+- at the moment I'm based in the Czech Republic, but I'm open to online and remote work connections
-- beside design (of any kind) I enjoy the mountains - in all seasons, any cultural events and travelling
+- besides design I enjoy the mountains - in all seasons, any cultural events and travelling

 ## 💻 let's take a look at my work:
-- my dream client: small and/or personal business, preferably local projects, I tend to have a very personal approach - getting along with my client
-- ideal projects: branding, logo manuals, visual identity, design drafts and brand brainstorming

 ### 🦷 PAVA case study